creator-assertions/identity-assertion/README.md

 ## Governance

-This specification is subject to the [Community Specification License 1.0](https://github.com/CommunitySpecification/1.0).
+This specification is subject to the W3C Patent Policy (2004) as described in the [license.md](./license.md) file.

 ## Site build process